List of Marvel Comics characters: K: Karnilla

-After a while, she was rejected again by Balder, who had given up his career as a warrior on returning from the dead.
-Undaunted, she abducted Balder and his new beloved, Nanna.
-Karnilla forced Balder to agree to marry her to save Nanna's life.
-With Loki, she then released a Snow Giant to battle Thor, but betrayed Loki and was defeated by him.
-She later sought Balder's forgiveness for Nanna's death.
+After a while, she is rejected again by Balder, who had given up his career as a warrior on returning from the dead.
+Undaunted, she abducts Balder and his new beloved, Nanna.
+Karnilla forces Balder to agree to marry her, in order to save Nanna's life.
+With Loki, she later releases a Snow Giant to battle Thor, but she then betrays Loki and is defeated by him.
+She then seeks Balder's forgiveness for Nanna's death.

-Karnilla revealed the location of the Rose of Purity to the Enchantress.
-She then joined in an alliance of Loki and Tyr against Odin.
-Later, she was petitioned by Balder to join forces with Asgard against Surtur.
+Karnilla reveals the location of the Rose of Purity to the Enchantress.
+Subsequently, she joins Loki and Tyr in an alliance against Odin.
+Later, she is petitioned by Balder to join forces with Asgard against Surtur.

-Karnilla then schemed to keep Balder with her in Nornheim.
-However, she eventually came to regret her actions as she had truly fallen in love with him.
-She was then captured by Utgard-Loki and the Frost Giants, who tormented and humiliated her by cutting her long black hair down to a flat top and forcing her to be their slave.
-She was rescued by Balder and Agnar and returned to Nornheim.
+Karnilla then schemes to keep Balder with her in Nornheim.
+However, she eventually comes to regret her actions after realising that she had truly fallen in love with him.
+She is then captured by Utgard-Loki and the Frost Giants, who enslave her and cut her hair.
+She is returned to Nornheim after being rescued by Balder and Agnar.

-She later saved Balder from the forces of Seth.
-Some of her subjects which had been turned to stone were then returned to life, although still stone.
-Karnilla joined with a resistance force against the death-goddess Hela.
-Her allies included the Warriors Three, the wolf-prince Hrimhari, various troll races and the mortal New Mutants.
-The goal of saving Odin from death at the hands of Hela was accomplished.
+She later saves Balder from the forces of Seth.
+Some of her subjects which had been turned to stone are then returned to life, although still stone.
+Karnilla joins a resistance force against the death-goddess Hela along with the Warriors Three, the wolf prince Hrimhari, and the New Mutants.
+They accomplish their goal of saving Odin from Hela.

-Following the Fear Itself storyline, Karnilla began to prepare an attack on the now-Earthbound Asgard.
-Her first assault was to replace Thor (killed by the Serpent with a wound that created a rift in time and space) with a new thunder god Taranus (really a disguised Ulik), with all of Thor's allies memories being altered so that they remember Taranus rather than Thor, save for Loki.
+Following the Fear Itself storyline, Karnilla begins to prepare an attack on the now-Earthbound Asgard.
+Her first assault intends to replace Thor (killed by the Serpent with a wound that created a rift in time and space) with a new thunder god Taranus (really a disguised Ulik), with the memories of all Thor's allies being altered so that they remember Taranus rather than Thor, save for Loki.

-Karnilla came to the defense of Asgard when Hela's armies of the dead threatened it.

-Powers and abilities
+Powers and abilities of Karnilla

 Karnilla is a member of the race of superhumans known as Asgardians, giving her superhuman strength, speed, stamina, durability, agility, and reflexes.
 She also possesses additional powers through her manipulation of the forces of magic, including the enchantment of physical and sensory abilities, physical malleability, temporary paralysis or sleep, inter-dimensional teleportation, energy projection and deflection, elemental conversion, and illusion-casting.
 She can even cast permanent spells interdimensionally with no significant preparation or effort.

 Karnilla possesses vast knowledge of magical spells and enchantments of Asgardian origin, granting her skills that have been described as equal to those of Loki, or surpassed only by Odin among Asgardians.

-Alternate versions
+Other versions

-In the Ultimate universe version of Asgard, Karnilla is a central member of the Royal court.
-Her favor is sought through light-hearted games of wrestling and sparring.
+In the Ultimate Marvel continuity, Karnilla is a member of the royal court of Asgard.